Veterinary Clinical Studies - New Bolton Center (VCSN)

 6 Credit Hours

 The complexity of evaluating and balancing rations requires computer models.
-CPM-Dairy - developed at Cornell University, The University of Pennsylvania and The William H. Miner Agricultural Research Institute - evaluates and formulates rations according to a modified National Research Council (NRC) model and according to The Cornell Net Carbohydrate and Protein System (CNCPS).
-CPM-Dairy will be used to describe nutrient requirements, supplies and utilization.
-Environmental effects on nutritional requirements will be demonstrated.
-The dynamics of ruminal fermentation and microbial growth will be illustrated in terms of how they affect nutrient supply.
-"Hands on Computer Sessions" will lead participants through ration formulation.
+CPM-Dairy - developed at Cornell University, The University of Pennsylvania and The William H. Miner Agricultural Research Institute - evaluates and formulates rations according to the National Research Council (NRC) for Dairy Cattle and The Cornell Net Carbohydrate and Protein System (CNCPS).
+CPM-Dairy will be used to describe nutrient requirements, utilization of nutrients for maintenance and milk production considering environmental effects of imbalances of carbohydrate and protein fractions in the rumen will be demonstrated.
+The dynamics of ruminal fermentation and end products including microbial protein will be illustrated in terms of how they affect energy and protein supply to the cow.
+"Hands on Computer Sessions" will lead participants through the ration formulation process using farm examples.

 VCSN 6440 Large Animal Reproduction - NBC